 Read the Patient Information Leaflet if available from your pharmacist before you start using tafluprost and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 Tilt your head back, look upward, and pull down the lower eyelid to make a pouch.
 Hold the dropper directly over your eye and place one drop into the pouch.
 Look downward, gently close your eyes, and place one finger at the corner of your eye (near the nose).
 Apply gentle pressure for 1 to 2 minutes before opening your eyes.
 This will prevent the medication from draining out.
 Try not to blink or rub your eye.
 Repeat these steps for your other eye if so directed.
-Wait several minutes for your vision to clear before driving or operating machinery.

 If you are using another kind of eye medication (such as drops or ointments), wait at least 5 minutes before applying other medications.
 Use eye drops before eye ointments to allow the drops to enter the eye.